opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 ----------------------
 .. c:function:: Mat getAffineTransform( const Point2f src[], const Point2f dst[] )

-    Calculates the affine transform from three pairs of the corresponding points.
+    Calculates an affine transform from three pairs of the corresponding points.

     :param src: Coordinates of triangle vertices in the source image.